kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 		(\overline{x}_B - \overline{x}_A) - c_t \times \sqrt{s_P^2 \left(\frac{1}{n_A} + \frac{1}{n_B}\right)} &\leq& \mu_B - \mu_A &\leq & (\overline{x}_B - \overline{x}_A) + c_t  \times \sqrt{s_P^2 \left(\frac{1}{n_A} + \frac{1}{n_B}\right)}
 	\end{array}

 We consider the effect of changing from condition A to condition B to be a *statistically* significant effect when this confidence interval does not span zero.
-However, the width of this interval and how symmetrically it spans zeros can cause us to come to a different, *practical* conclusion.
-In other words, we override the narrow statistical conclusion based on the richer information we can infer from the confidence interval's width and the process's variance.
+However, the width of this interval and how symmetrically it spans zero can cause us to come to a different, *practical* conclusion.
+In other words, we override the narrow statistical conclusion based on the richer information we can infer from the width of the confidence interval and the variance of the process.

 Using linear least squares models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~